-Just as rodeo culture is shared by all who participate in it, from the cowboys and rodeo clowns to the announcers and audience, setting the right tone from the beginning ensures the culture shared by staff and clients also is shared by your board.
-Organizations can successfully engage their boards by creating a culture of shared purpose; setting clear expectations; ensuring diversity of thought and enforcing their values.
-To do this, they use a few powerful tools, which we’ve outlined below.
-(We have included our packet of helpful checklists and templates that support championship board development.)
+We want to share our time-tested techniques.
+The research is clear: organizations most successfully engage their boards by creating a culture of shared purpose, setting clear expectations, ensuring diversity of thought and enforcing their values.
+To do this, they use a few powerful tools, which we outline below.
+(We also include helpful checklists and templates that support board development.)

 Training & Development

-Creating a championship board doesn’t have to be a rough ride.
-By taking a few intentional steps, you can ensure that your board is strong and productive.
-As you make plans for your board, we hope you’ll use these tools and share how they and other strategies have been successful for your organization.
-If we can help you with these efforts going into 2021, please do not hesitate to contact us with questions.
+As you make plans for your board in 2023, we hope you’ll use these tools and share how they and other strategies have been successful for your organization.
+If we can help you with these efforts, please do not hesitate to contact us with questions.